DevExpress-Examples/maui-data-grid/CS/DataGridExample/Readme.md

     The **CellData** object specifies a binding context for a cell template.
 Its **CellData.Value** property returns a value of a data field assigned to the column’s **FieldName** property.
 In this example, a column cell displays not only this field value but also the values of two more fields.
 Use the **CellData.Item** property to access the whole data row object (*Employee*) and bind its properties to properties of labels defined in the template.

-- **Phone** and **Address** ([TextColumn](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.TextColumn)) - display phones and addresses of employees.
-The keyboard for text input appears when a user activates a cell to edit an employee’s phone or address.
+- **Phone** and **Address** ([TextColumn](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.TextColumn)) - display phone numbers and addresses of employees.
+The keyboard for text input appears when a user activates a cell to edit an employee’s phone number or address.

-- **Birth Date** ([DateColumn](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.DateColumn)) -  displays birth days of employees and allows users to edit dates.
+- **Birth Date** ([DateColumn](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.DateColumn)) -  displays birth dates of employees and allows users to edit dates.

 - **Access Level** ([ComboBoxColumn](http://docs.devexpress.com/MAUI/DevExpress.Maui.DataGrid.ComboBoxColumn)) - displays employee access level and allows a user to select between predefined values (*Admin* or *User*) to change a cell value.